alsutton/mastodon-aws-architecture/README.md

 ### Recent Changes

+* 2022-11-23 : Called out issue with a Redis cluster.
-* 2022-09-11 : Altered instance to focus only on the scheduler queue, which allows us to go from using a `t4g.small` to a `t2.micro`
+* 2022-11-09 : Altered instance to focus only on the scheduler queue, which allows us to go from using a `t4g.small` to a `t2.micro`

 ### Main Instances